ashutoshrcf/Flipkart-Scraper-using-Python-Scrapy/README.md

 3.)
 Open and run main.py

 4.)
-Output will be stored in data folder.
+Output will be stored in `data/flipkartSpider` folder.